stvnmbr1/hassio_focustronic/README.md

 token still needed in configuration.yaml for now please enter correct token in gui for future reference

-only dosetronic available for now since i lack the hardware; for now feel free to send me some jsons for other devices (without sensitive data eg. serialnumber)
+only dosetronic available for now since i lack the hardware; for now

+feel free to send me some jsons for other devices (without sensitive data eg. serialnumber) PM me of you want to contribute

 configuration.yml